noi-techpark/odh-docs/source/intro.rst

-The authentication layer can be of interest for developers who want to collaborate in the development of |odh|\; Details on the implementtion are available in section :ref:`authentication`.
+The authentication layer can be of interest for developers who want to collaborate in the development of |odh|\; Details on the implementation are available in section :ref:`authentication`.